 The NPS Program for Joint Education (PJE) prepares military officers for the increasingly complex future security challenges by offering programs which blend excellent graduate-level education in diverse fields with both intermediate level professional military education (PME) and program for Joint Education (PJE).
 Viewed as a cost-effective "one-stop shopping" opportunity, the CNO approved intermediate-level PME equivalence for naval officers in selected NPS curricula in December 1994.
 NPS Navy graduates subsequently can obtain senior level PME by attending a Service War College or the National Defense University.
-CJCS PAJE review for Phase I PJE certification is also scheduled for Fall 95.
-Once CJCS certifies NPS for Phase I PJE, PJE graduates become eligible to earn Phase II PJE at the Armed Forces Staff College en route to joint duty assignments and designation as Joint Specialty Officers (JSOs).
+The NPS Joint Education Electives Program (JEEP), a four-course series completed in conjunction with PME-equivalent curricula, is certified by the Chairman, Joint Chiefs of Staff, as meeting Phase I Program for Joint Education (PJE) requirements.
+All Services are authorized to grant Phase I PJE credit to graduates of this program.
+PJE graduates become eligible to earn Phase II PJE at the Armed Forces Staff College en route to joint duty assignments and designation as Joint Specialty Officers (JSOs).